Flag of Oklahoma: Salute

 The state legislature adopted the following salute to the flag in 1982:

 "I salute the Flag of the State of Oklahoma: Its symbols of peace unite all people."

-Flag of the Governor
+Flag of the governor of Oklahoma

-According to a statute adopted in 1957, the flag of the governor of Oklahoma consists of a forest green field, fringed in gold, charged with the state seal surrounded by a pentagram of five white stars.
-The five white stars are attributed to represent the Five Civilized Tribes first removed to then Indian Territory in the 1830s, who settled the land long before European-Americans.
+The Oklahoma governor's flag consists of a green field charged with the seal of Oklahoma, surrounded by a pentagram of five white stars.
+The five stars symbolize the Five Civilized Tribes.
+The flag was officially adopted in 1957 and is used as a symbol to mark the presence of the governor of Oklahoma.